ncatlab/nlab-content/pages/0/3/4/0/430/content.md

 Every discrete field is also a Heyting field, and every Heyting field is also a residue field.
 A Heyting or residue field is a discrete field if and only if [[decidable equality|equality is decidable]]; it is in this sense that a discrete field is 'discrete'.

 A residue field is a Heyting field if and only if it is a [[local ring]].
-Furthermore, the quotient ring (or 'residue ring') of any local ring by its ideal of noninvertible elements is a Heyting field; in particular, it is a [[residue field]] (hence that name).
+Furthermore, the quotient ring (or 'residue ring') of any local ring by its ideal of noninvertible elements is a Heyting field; in particular, it is a [[residue field]].
 On the other hand, not every residue field is even a local ring (the MacNeille reals are not), so not every residue field is the residue ring of any local ring.
+The name "residue field" comes from the fact that these fields are precisely the residue rings of *weak local rings* (rings in which the noninvertible elements form an ideal).

 Counterexamples were remarked above, but to be explicit: The (located Dedekind) [[real numbers]] form a Heyting field which need not be discrete.
 The [[MacNeille real number]]s form a residue field which need not be Heyting; see section D4.7 of _[[Elephant|Sketches of an Elephant]]_.

 The three definitions above do not exhaust the possible constructive notions of field.
-For instance, in [MRR87](#MRR87) the unadorned word **field** is defined like a Heyting field above, but with $\#$ being an arbitrary [[inequality relation]] rather than a tight apartness, and a **denial field** is defined to be a field (in this sense) with respect to the [[denial inequality]] in which additionally $(0)$ is a [[prime ideal]].
+For instance, in [MRR87](#MRR87) the unadorned word **field** is defined like a Heyting field above, but with $\#$ being an arbitrary [[inequality relation]] rather than a tight apartness.
+If the inequality is the [[denial inequality]], this reproduces the original classical definition, which in [Johnstone77](#Johnstone77) is called a **field of fractions** since they are precisely the fields of fractions of "weak [[integral domains]]" (defined as rings in which the product of two nonzero elements is nonzero).
+In [MRR87](#MRR87) a **denial field** is defined to be a field of fractions in which additionally $(0)$ is a [[prime ideal]].

 ## Properties